layer 1 layer 2 layer 3 layer 4 layer 5 abstract shapes

 Simple digital tools, like barcode scanning apps, can replace manual clipboards and spreadsheets, enabling structured data collection and faster reporting.
 “Proof of value” pilots, quick, small-scale implementations, can demonstrate ROI before scaling up.

-One project involved a client using a 20-year-old bespoke system.
-By phasing in ERP modules for finance, sales, purchasing, and inventory, the team improved stock accuracy and visibility across departments.
+A recent BCN project involved a client using a 20-year-old bespoke system.
+By phasing in ERP modules for finance, sales, purchasing, and inventory, the team was able to improve stock accuracy and visibility across departments.
 Planning for future enhancements, such as barcode scanning and advanced forecasting, was key.

 Trying to keep up with the next technology trends without compromising margins?